EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 Thinker et al.\ made the double play.              % 4
 ```

-While you compiling Chinese documentation, a space while automatially add between Chinese and English ignoring how many space you have typed in these space.
+While you compiling Chinese documentation, a space while automatially add between Chinese and English no matter how many space you have typed in these space.
 See more ddetails in "./zh/Letter_zh.tex"

-The command \phantom will generating a blank boxas wide as the paremeter.
+The command `\phantom` will generating a blank box as wide as the paremeter.

 ```latex
 There is a phantom in the box. \\